JANET JACKSON- ROLE MODEL & AMBASSADOR

 For time I enjoy watching movies and will watch whatever is out there.
 I am a huge lover of all music.
 I love attending concerts, shows, theatre, etc. These are all things that I really enjoy, and gives me the opportunity to spend time with loved ones.

 What’s your experience as a Black person in Canada?

-My experience as a black person in Canada has been great, there is a lot of opportunity here to take advantage of.
+My experience as a black person in Canada has been great, there is a lot of opportunities here to take advantage of.
 Over the years though, I have had obstacles and struggles.
-But with age and experience it has gotten better.
+But with age and experience, it has gotten better.
 Once you have the knowledge and education nothing and no one can stop you.
 Follow your dreams!

 Should & Do Black Canadians support black music, events and businesses.